eclipsesource/jsonforms/packages/angular-material/README.md

 JSONForms uses HTML custom elements and eliminates the need to write HTML templates in order to create forms by leveraging the capabilities of JSON and JSON schema.

-# Core Package
+# Angular Material Renderers Package
-This is the JSONForms core package.
-This package provides basic functionality needed to render forms and is based on [Redux](https://redux.js.org/).
+This is the JSONForms Angular Material Renderers Package.
+This package only contains renderers and must be combined with  [JSONForms Angular](https://github.com/eclipsesource/jsonforms/blob/master/packages/angular).

-In order to use JSONForms Core you need to decide which UI framework you would like to use.

-JSONForms currently supports [React](https://www.npmjs.com/package/@jsonforms/react).
-A proof of concept exists for [Angular](https://github.com/eclipsesource/jsonforms/blob/master/packages/angular).

-See the [Example Package](https://www.npmjs.com/package/@jsonforms/examples) on how to integrate JSONForms with your application.

-Check https://www.npmjs.com/search?q=%40jsonforms for all published JSONForms packages.
+**This is a proof of concept currently and will evolve in the future.**

 # License
 The JSONForms project is licensed under the MIT License.
 See the [LICENSE file](https://github.com/eclipsesource/jsonforms/blob/master/LICENSE) for more information.